dsouzai/gitScripts/README.md

 ```
-The plan is to have two read-only branches, 'master' and 'clean'. 'master' tracks 'upstream/master' while 'clean' tracks 'upstream/green'.
+The plan is to have two read-only branches, 'master' and 'clean' (in OMR there is only 'master').
+In all repos, 'master' tracks 'upstream/master'.
+In tr.open, 'clean' tracks 'upstream/green' whereas in j9vm, 'clean' tracks 'upstream/integration'.

-All feature branches should be branched from 'clean'.
-Because 'upstream/green' is a fastforward from 'upstream/master',
-there shouldn't be any problems when trying to rebase onto 'master' because all the changes in 'clean' are already in 'master'.
-There may be merge conflicts but what else is new.
+Branching off 'clean' should mean a lower chance of build failures.

 ---------------------- master
     \